 Revenues and expenses are recorded on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.

-Cash, Cash Equivalents, and Restricted Cash
+Cash and Cash Equivalents

 The Organization considers all highly liquid investments, except those held for long-term investment, with maturities of three months or less when purchased to be cash equivalents.
-Restricted cash consists of cash or cash equivalents held for endowments, special projects, or other long-term purposes.
-There was no restricted cash for the year ended December 31, 2020.